Ogadai/zwift-mobile-api/README.md

 * Automatically handle creating and renewing of a valid token (requires username and password to login with a valid Zwift account)
 * Decode protobuf data to get live current speed/power/time data for currently riding players
+* List and download previous activities, decoded from FIT files

 # Usage